 Can you live without stupid entertainment that rots your brain and gives you a nice, broad arse?
 Yes.
 You can.

 It's all a matter of perspective, educating yourself, and then making choices differently.

 Speaking for myself, I will never be going back to my old materialistic ways because it's just not worth it.
 I have gained SO much more by living a frugal lifestyle.
 My life has so much more "real" quality now.

 I absolutely LOVE all the reasons above about why it pays to be frugal.
 For us, this journey has turned out to be so worthwhile!

 And...it's simply all about how you choose to think about it and the things you decide to do.

 What do you think?
 I'd love to hear your thoughts on this topic!
 Are you in money saving mode?
 Or, perhaps you like to make your own things for health reasons alone?
 Share in the comments!

 P.S.
 If you haven't done so yet, sign up for our newsletter!
-You'll never miss a thing, you'll get tips and tricks not found on the blog, and you'll get some great eBooks free!
+You'll never miss a thing, and you’ll get immediate access to the free Resource Library filled with downloadable files to print out and use!